Neural Network Compression for Noisy Storage Devices

 \section{Related Work}

-\textbf{Model Compression.} Compression of NN parameters has a rich history starting from the early works of \citep{OBD,OBS}, with techniques such as pruning \citep{ han2015learning, deep_compression,snip, frankle2018lottery, woodfisher, hydra}, quantization \citep{adaptiveQuant,scalableQuant, choi2020universal, QuantNoise} and KD \citep{distillation,polino2018model,xie2020self}. \cite{adversarialdistil} explores KD as a way to encourage robustness to adversarial perturbations in input space, while we specifically desire robustness to weight perturbations.
+In this section, we briefly summarize the related work in model compression and analog computing in NNs. \paragraph{Model Compression.} Compression of NN parameters has a rich history starting from the early works of \citep{OBD,OBS}, with techniques such as pruning \citep{ frankle2018lottery, deep_compression,han2015learning, isik2021successive, isik2022information, snip, woodfisher, hydra, kundu2021dnr, isik2023sparse, barnes2020rtop, pase2022efficient}, quantization, \citep{adaptiveQuant,scalableQuant, choi2020universal, QuantNoise, young2020transform} and KD \citep{distillation,polino2018model,xie2020self} among others \citep{deng2020model}. \cite{adversarialdistil} explores KD as a way to encourage robustness to adversarial perturbations in input space, while we specifically desire robustness to weight perturbations.
 Although probabilistic approaches to model compression have been explored in \cite{louizos2017bayesian,reagan2018weightless,havasi2018minimal}, we additionally consider the physical constraints of the storage device used for memory as part of our learning scheme.
 Our end-to-end approach is most similar to \cite{oktay2019scalable}, in that they also learn a decoder to map NN weights into a latent space prior to quantization.
 However, our method is different in that our autoencoder also learns the appropriate compression scheme (with an encoder), we inject noise into our compressed weights rather than quantizing, and we do not require training a NN from scratch.

-\textbf{Analog Computing in NNs.} A complementary line of work exists on utilizing analog components in NN training and/or inference \citep{leblebici, onchiplearning,binas2016precise, du2018analog, AnalogMemoryAcc, Joshi2020AccurateDN}.
-The common theme is performing computation in the analog domain, perhaps with in-memory computation capabilities, in order to reduce the overall computation power.
-However, analog computing comes with its own complexities such as inherent noise or lack of flexibility.
-In contrast, our work only focuses on storing NN models in analog cells and our objective is to increase storage density.
-Once the parameters are read from memory, the actual computation happens in the conventional digital domain.
+\paragraph{Analog Computing in NNs.} A complementary line of work utilizes analog components in NN training and/or inference \citep{Joshi2020AccurateDN, leblebici, onchiplearning,binas2016precise, du2018analog, AnalogMemoryAcc, zhou2021information}.
+The common theme is performing computation in the analog domain to reduce the overall computation power, but this procedure may be noisy or inflexible.
+In contrast, our work focuses on \textit{storing} NN models in analog cells -- once the parameters are read from memory, the actual computation happens in the digital domain.